Walemeg/Devops-Bootcamp-Projects/PROJECT3/.vscode/README.md

-# Project 3
+# PROJECT 3
-# Setup Load Balancing for Static Website Using Nignx
+# SETUP LOAD-BALANCING FOR STATIC WEBSITE USING NGINX

 The goal of the project is to demonstrate Layer 7 load balancing and load balancing algorithms using Nginx as a Load Balancer.